 A pitched battle took place in the streets of New Orleans on September 14, 1874.
 In it, the Democratic-Conservative White League attacked the Republican Metropolitan Police for control of the city and to put an end to Reconstruction in Louisiana.
 Although the White League inflicted a stunning defeat on the Metropolitans and forcibly deposed Governor William Pitt Kellogg, its victory proved short-lived.
 President Ulysses S. Grant ordered the army to reinstate Kellogg three days later.
-Quickly dubbed “The Battle of Liberty Place” by the White League and its supporters, the clash not only marked a crucial turning point in the balance of power during Reconstruction in Louisiana, it served as a defining moment for a generation of the New Orleans’s elite young white men.
+Quickly dubbed “The Battle of Liberty Place” by the White League and its supporters, the clash not only marked a crucial turning point in the balance of power during Reconstruction in Louisiana, it served as a defining moment for a generation of elite, young white men in New Orleans.

 Origins of the Conflict

-The confrontation’s origins lay in Louisiana’s troubled gubernatorial election of 1872, which pitted Democratic-Conservative “Fusion” candidates John McEnery and Davidson Bradfute Penn against a Republican ticket headed by U.S. Senator William Pitt Kellogg and Caesar Carpentier Antoine.
-Widespread fraud made an accurate tally of votes impossible and, as a consequence, the election’s outcome hinged on control over the state’s returning board.
+The confrontation’s origins lay in Louisiana’s troubled gubernatorial election of 1872, which pitted Democratic-Conservative “Fusion” candidates John McEnery and Davidson Bradfute Penn against a Republican ticket headed by US senator William Pitt Kellogg and Caesar Carpentier Antoine.
+Widespread fraud made an accurate tally of votes impossible and, as a consequence, the election’s outcome hinged on control over the state’s returning board, the officials who validated election results.
 When competing partisan returning boards emerged, the Republicans moved to have the matter settled in federal court, where a judge decided in their favor.
-While Kellogg may have actually polled the greatest number of votes, his means of victory smacked of federal tyranny to white Louisianians who believed that President Grant had used the judiciary to sustain an unpopular Republican government in the South.
+While Kellogg may have actually polled the greatest number of votes, his means of victory smacked of federal tyranny to white Louisianans who believed that President Grant had used the judiciary to sustain an unpopular Republican government in the South.
 That Kellogg’s political base was almost entirely black amplified this outrage and unified a previously divided white electorate.

 The Emergence of the White League